8.3. Basic Types of Experimental Design

 • Block 3: Ages 51-70 (older adults)

-Within each age block, we randomly assign participants to receive either the new medication or a placebo.
+Within each age block, randomly assign participants to receive either the new medication or a placebo.
 This ensures that each treatment is tested across all age groups, while controlling for the known effect of age on pain response.

-Advantages of RBD
+Advantages and Limitations of RBD

-8.3.4.
+8.3.3.
 Matched Pairs Design: Maximum Control

 Matched Pairs Design represents the extreme end of the blocking spectrum, where we create the smallest possible blocks—typically containing just two experimental units that are nearly identical with respect to important characteristics.